SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/extend-app-cf.md

 4. Import the Business Partner API to your project by following the below steps

-   * In the project explorer, right-click on the project's root folder and select **Upload...**
+   * In the project explorer, right-click on the empty space under root folder and select **Upload...**

      ![upload API](../../images/add-remote-service/extend-app-cf/upload-api.png)